Anders Behring Breivik: Forums and YouTube

-Janne Kristiansen, then Chief of the Norwegian Police Security Service (PST), said Breivik "deliberately desisted from violent exhortations on the net [and] has more or less been a moderate, and has neither been part of any extremist network."
-He is reported to have written many posts on the Islam-critical website document.no.
-He also attended a meeting of "Documents venner" (Friends of Document), affiliated with the website, in late 2009.
+Janne Kristiansen, then Chief of the Norwegian Police Security Service (PST), said Breivik "deliberately desisted from violent exhortations on the net [and] has more or less been a moderate, and has neither been part of any extremist network".
+He is reported to have written many posts on the far-right anti-Muslim website document.no.
+He also attended a meeting of "Documents venner" (Friends of Document), affiliated with the website, in late 2009, and reportedly sought to start a Norwegian version of the Tea Party movement in cooperation with the owners of document.no.

+After expressing initial interest, they turned down his proposal because he did not have the contacts he promised.
 Due to the media attention on his Internet activity following the 2011 attacks, document.no compiled a complete list of comments made by Breivik on its website between September 2009 and June 2010.

-A Dagens Næringsliv article said that Breivik sought to start a Norwegian version of the Tea Party movement in cooperation with the owners of document.no, but that they, after expressing initial interest, turned down his proposal because he did not have the contacts he promised.
+Breivik was also very active writing on the neo-Nazi websites Stormfront—with several thousand posts—and nordisk.nu, as well as mainstream newspapers such as Verdens Gang and Aftenposten.

 Six hours before the attacks, Breivik posted a picture of himself as a Knight Templar officer in a uniform festooned with a gold aiguillette and multiple medals he had not been awarded.
-In the video, he included an animation depicting Islam as a Trojan horse in Europe.
+In the video, he included an animation depicting Islam as a Trojan Horse in Europe.
 The video, which promotes fighting against Islam, shows Breivik wearing a wetsuit and holding a semi-automatic weapon.